By Prachi Agrawal, CNLU

 (ii) Failure to comply with any provision of the Act or Rules Shall be punishable with imprisonment upto 1 year but will not be less than 3 months or with fine, which will not be less than Rs.
 10,000.00 but may extend upto Rs.
 20,000.00 or with both.

-(iii)Any offence relating to non payment of gratuity under the Act Employer shall be punishable with imprisonment for a term which shall not be less than 6 months but may extend to 2 years, unless the court for reasons recorded decides for a lesser term of imprisonment or fine.
+(iii)Any offense relating to non-payment of gratuity under the Act Employer shall be punishable with imprisonment for a term which shall not be less than 6 months but may extend to 2 years, unless the court for reasons recorded decides for a lesser term of imprisonment or fine.

 Constitutional Validity of the Act

 The right to gratuity is a statutory right.
 It is necessary that the employee should have been regular in employment.
 However, if an employee is re-employed without any break in service he will also be eligible for gratuity.[xxvii]
 According to section 4(2), every employee is entitled to gratuity at the rate of 15 days’ wages for every completed year of service.
 An employee who resigns from the service is entitled to gratuity.
 A nominee of an employee can make an application for gratuity without producing a succession certificate.